vidyar/docs-1/sources/api.rst

 One of the more useful attributes is the id attribute.
-Knowing this attribute will allow you configure your project, initiate workflows for your project, and git more information about it
+Knowing this attribute will allow you configure your project, initiate workflows for your project, and get more information about the project.